the-james-burton/sshw/README.md

 ## Is it secure?

 It uses Spring Security, so the password transfer mechanism *should* be secure.
 However, I recommend you setup your JEE container to use HTTPS and access it through the resulting HTTPS link.

+## Is it finished?

+Not really!
+It works as intended, but there is a fair bit of tidying up and testing to do.

 ## Built upon...